Guide

 Office 365 Email from PowerShell

-Here is what it takes to send a single email with Microsoft Graph from PowerShell:
+Here is what it takes to send one email with the Microsoft Graph PowerShell SDK:

 # Microsoft Graph API approach — 20+ lines to send one email